joseprs/SCAV_SP2/README.md

 # SCAV_SP2

 ## Exercise 1
+We have created a class called Exercise1, that has a unique argument that is the name of the video we want to convert and apply the compression.
+Then, we can call the convert function and the way that we want to do it (VP8, VP9, h265, AV1).

 ## Exercise 2
+This is a simple function with a single command, that we use to display the resulting two videos from above.

 ## Exercise 3 & 4
 We have acheved, with FFMPEG, to create the streaming video to udp://127.0.0.1 using the port 44100 (normally used for local purposes) using the command that we can see on the script (function "streaming").
 Furthermore, it also applies a MPEG4 codification.